Features Pricing Docs Blog Try Demo Log In Sign Up

 How to cache screenshots and stop paying for the same capture twice

 Taking a website screenshot is not a cheap operation.
-Every request means launching a headless browser, loading the page, waiting for the render to finish, converting to PNG or JPEG.
-That takes anywhere from 2 to 10 seconds depending on the page.
+Every request means launching a headless browser, loading the page, waiting for the render to finish, and converting the result to PNG or JPEG.
+That process takes anywhere from 2 to 10 seconds depending on the page complexity.

 If your app shows website previews in a link directory or generates OG images, every visitor triggers that whole process from scratch.
-A hundred visitors per hour means a hundred identical renders.
-Your API bill goes up, response times get worse, and the output is the same every time.
+A hundred visitors per hour means a hundred identical renders — your API bill goes up, response times get worse, and the output is exactly the same every time.

-Caching fixes this on multiple fronts: it saves API credits, brings response times down from seconds to milliseconds, and takes pressure off the entire chain.
+Caching fixes this on multiple fronts at once: it saves API credits, brings response times down from seconds to milliseconds, and takes pressure off the entire rendering chain.

-I think of screenshot caching as two separate layers, and both are worth using.
+I think of screenshot caching as two separate layers, and both are worth using at the same time.

-API-side means the screenshot API itself stores the result and returns it again if the parameters match.
-In screenshotrun, I built this with a cache_ttl parameter.
-You pass a number of seconds, and during that window any repeat request with the same parameters returns the cached file — no new render.
+Server-side caching means the screenshot service itself stores the result and returns it again if the parameters match.
+Most hosted screenshot APIs expose this as a cache_ttl-style parameter — you pass a number of seconds, and during that window any repeat request with the same parameters returns the cached file without triggering a new render.
+This protects against accidental duplicates, like two requests hitting the API at the same moment, without any code on your end.

-Client-side means you save the screenshot yourself after the first request and stop calling the API entirely.
-This gives you full control — you decide when to refresh, where to store, and how to serve files to your users.
+Client-side caching means you save the screenshot yourself after the first request and stop calling the API entirely for that URL.
+This gives you full control over when to refresh, where to store the files, and how to serve them to your users.

 TTL stands for time to live.
-The idea is straightforward: a screenshot lives for N seconds, then it's considered stale.
+The concept is straightforward: a screenshot lives for N seconds, then it's considered stale and gets re-captured on the next request.
 For most use cases, this is enough.

-Here's how I'd implement this on the client side with a database:
+Here's how I'd implement this on the client side with a database in Laravel:

-// Laravel: check if we have a fresh cache entry
+// Check if we have a fresh cache entry

 $cached = ScreenshotCache::where('url', $url)